MenkeTechnologies/zpwr/README.md

 This repo started out as my own version of Hashrocket's Dotmatrix repo and it then grew.

-It allows one to install an extremely powerful custom terminal environment based on oh-my-zsh.
+It allows one to install an extremely powerful custom terminal environment based on [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)

 It includes:
 - oh-my-zsh customized